Meet the Board

 Suzanne Neufeld

-Suzanne Neufeld has been teaching social studies for 15 years in LPS and Jeffco.
-Her professional interests lie in curriculum and instruction, CLDE, Ed tech, literacy and teacher advocacy.
-In the classroom she has a passion for civic education, geography, historical inquiry, PBL and experiential learning.
-She has served on the CDE Standards Revision Committee, the LPS Restart remote learning committee, PLC steering committee, equity committee, and many years as an association rep for the teacher’s association.
-She currently teaches 8th grade early US History.
+Suzanne Neufeld has been teaching middle school social studies for 17 years in Littleton and Jeffco.
+Her professional interests lie in curriculum and instruction, equity, literacy and teacher advocacy.
+In the classroom she has a passion for civic education, geography, historical inquiry, and experiential learning.
+She has served on the CDE Standards Revision Committee, the LPS standards based grading cadre, LPS Restart remote learning committee, PLC steering committee, equity committee, and as an association rep for LEA.
+She currently teaches 8th grade US History and stagecraft and co-directs the theatre program at Euclid Middle School.
+Suzanne is very excited to amplify teacher voice and advocate for all social studies learners throughout the state!
 She holds a BA from Grinnell College in political science and an MA in Secondary Social Studies Curriculum and Instruction from CU Boulder.